Explore the rest of America Tonight’s education series "Getting Schooled."

 Rosanna Ward is a passionate advocate for home schooling.
-She devotes hours a day in her Tulsa, Okla. home teaching her 8-year-old son Joel.
+She devotes hours a day in her Tulsa, Oklahoma, home teaching her 8-year-old son, Joel.

 "You can tweak your curriculum and your teaching style more to the way your child learns," she explained.
 "For me, it's an awesome and fulfilling thing to be there when my children are learning."

 Ward has some experience.
-She home-schooled her two daughters Ginny and Hannah, and was even home-schooled herself as a child, a rare enough event that it earned her a picture in the local paper.
+She home schooled her two daughters Ginny and Hannah, and was home schooled herself as a child, which was rare enough at the time that it earned her a picture in the local paper.

 Despite its explosive growth, home schooling is still a remarkably deregulated enterprise.
 Half of all states require parents to simply register their intent to home school, and 11 states have no regulations at all.
 It’s hard to do a comprehensive count of home-schooled students, when in many places, they don’t have to notify anyone that they exist.